 The art of feng shui is used to optimize abundance and prosperity of every luck sector.
 It corrects imbalances that can lead to poor health, financial hardship, failed relationships, or just a general sense of being ill at ease and "stuck" in disappointment or misfortune.

 Feng Shui in Practice

-The practice provides ways to harmonize every aspect of your life -- each object, color, and material in your environment is arranged to increase the flow of good energy and decrease conflict and stress.
-The physical changes to a space are pragmatic; the spiritual effects of those changes are personal, uplifting, and dynamic.
+The practice and application of feng shui provides ways to harmonize every aspect of your life.
+Every object, color, and material in your environment is selected and arranged to increase the flow of auspicious chi energy and neutralize conflicting elements.